hzdg/react-controlfacades/README.md

 This project gives you a way to easily customize control "facades"—what's presented to a user—while keeping the native browser functionality.
-For example, you can provide a custom component for display a `<select>`, but interacting with it will trigger the browser's dropdown, wheel (iOS), or other browser-appropriate view.
+For example, you can provide a custom component for displaying a `<select>`, but interacting with it will trigger the browser's dropdown, wheel (iOS), or other browser-appropriate view.
 It works by overlaying the original control with an opacity of 0 on top of your custom component.